oceanprotocol/docs/content/concepts/did-ddo.md

 - The DDO is stored on-chain.
 - It's stored encrypted (using the private key of the provider).
 To resolve it, you must query the provider and you will might get the clear text ddo (depends on access rights, state, etc)
-- Each DID has a state, which is held by the NFT Contract (also stored in the DDO.status.status).
+- Each asset has a state, which is held by the NFT Contract (and is also stored in the DDO.status.status).
 The possible states are:
      * 0  = active
      * 1  = end-of-life
      * 2  = deprecated (by another asset)